Engineering construction erector rigger

 - Record any damage to load or moving and lifting equipment and accessories, report and segregate defective items,

-- Inform the appropriate people when the load lifting/moving operation is complete
+- Inform the appropriate people when the load lifting and moving operation is complete

-Core Behavioural Requirements: All Engineering Construction Riggers/Erectors will demonstrate the following behaviours:
+Core behavioural requirements: All Engineering construction erector riggers will demonstrate the following behaviours: